SySS-Research/outis/README.md

-outis is a custom Remote Administration Tool (RAT) or something like than.
+outis is a custom Remote Administration Tool (RAT) or something like that.
 Think Meterpreter or Empire-Agent.
-However, the focus of this tool is neither an exploit toolkit (there are no exploits) nor persistant management of targets.
-The focus is to communicate between server and target system and to transfer files, share sockets, spawn shells and so on using varios methods and platforms.
+However, the focus of this tool is neither an exploit toolkit (there are no exploits) nor persistent management of targets.
+The focus is to communicate between server and target system and to transfer files, share sockets, spawn shells and so on using various methods and platforms.

 On the Name